KrekoG/vanillaplus/README.md

 All of the action houses are connected.
 Horde, Alliance, Neutral, all of them.

+#### Cheap rides

+Your first riding lessons at level 40 are free of charge

+#### Public transport

+Some zeppelins and boats change their destinations.
+Talk to the NPC before boarding to make sure you don't end up somewhere you don't want to!

 ### Making suggestions

 There are some technical limitations that the developers are unwilling to take on, and for a good reason.
 If your suggestion requires the WoW.exe to be modified, it is an automatic no-no, for it has the potential to make massive unforeseen issues.
 This is non-negotiable and no amount of pleading will make this change.